hydrology-tep/documentation/source/quick-start-manual/qsm2.rst

 2. Currently only a limited number of thematic applications is available.
 Once the number of thematic application has increased, this search field can be used to easily find your application of interest.

 3. An overview of existing thematic applications, including information about each application.
 Select your application of interest (e.g. Small Water Bodies for Red River) and click on Open App to access your application of interest.
 A new window will appear, called the Geobrowser.
-More info about the features within the Geobrowser can be found in Quick Start Manual 3.
+More info about the features within the Geobrowser can be found in :doc:`Quick Start Manual 3 <qsm3>`.

 Join Communities
 ~~~~~~~~~~~~~~~~